elastic/search-ui/README.md

 For more on components, continue to the next section!

 While components can be handy, your search experience sometimes has requirements that don't quite fit what components provide "out of the box".
 In this case, it can be convenient to work directly with the "actions" and "state" provided by something we call the "SearchDriver".
-You can use a `SearchConsumer` to access those in a [Render Prop](https://reactjs.org/docs/render-props.html), which gives you maximum flexibility over your experience.
+You can use a `WithSearch` to access those in a [Render Prop](https://reactjs.org/docs/render-props.html), which gives you maximum flexibility over your experience.

 ```jsx
 <SearchProvider